MarvynBailly/Mechanistic-Interpretability-of-Grammatical-Structures/data_generation/README.md

 # Data Generation Pipeline

-This directory contains the data generation pipeline for the **Mechanistic Interpretability of Grammatical Structures** project.
+This directory contains the data generation pipeline for the project as described in the project proposal.
 The pipeline generates English-Chinese parallel datasets for studying how multilingual language models process grammatical structures.

 ## Overview

-Based on the project proposal, this pipeline generates:
+This pipeline generates:
 - **900 sentence pairs** (60 words × 15 templates)
 - **Clean variants** for baseline analysis
 - **Fuzzy variants** for robustness testing (missing function words, shuffled order, misspellings)